FlyingRhenquest/ImguiWidgets/README.md

 If a link already exists, dragging the one anchor to the opposite end again will unlink the two nodes.

 CommitableNodeWindows also have anchors to the left and right.
-Currently placement is at the vertical center of the window, but this interferes with the text widget display.
-When I get around to addressing that I'll need to decide if I want to just relocate them to the top or if I should add some ImGui layout code.
+I put these controls at the top of the window so they won't interfere with the other items in the window.

 Node windows have individual "Enable Editing" checkboxes which must be checked if you want to edit the data in that node.
 NodeWindow